 Day 1: Tuesday 11 September, Arrive Florence

 On arrival at Florence’s airport, participants taking the ASA ‘designated’ flight transfer by private vehicle to our hotel in Florence.
 If you are travelling independently, please meet the group at the Grand Hotel Adriatico.
 Note: private transfers from the airport to the hotel can be arranged through the hotel’s concierge, please contact ASA for further information.
-In the early evening there will be a Welcome Meeting in the hotel bar.
-The remainder of the evening is at leisure to relax or take a stroll in the vicinity of your hotel.
+In the early evening there will be a Welcome Meeting with Welcome Drinks in the hotel bar, followed by a short orientation walk in the area around the hotel.
+The remainder of the evening is at leisure to relax or take a stroll.
 (Overnight Florence)

 Day 2: Wednesday 12 September, Florence